marq4/RandomVideoClipGeneratorCloudService/README.md

 ## FAQ

 Q: What is the advantage of using this Cloud service over the Python or Docker version? <br />
 A: None.
 This project’s main goal is for me to practice Cloud.
+You still need to have ffmpeg installed locally.

 ## Terminology